EGoobie/OAPp/Readme.txt

 This project is an inventory management system for Open Air Pub.
 This is the dev branch.
+(Not actually dev branch)